SAPNILPATEL/Web-Dev/README.md

 # Web-Dev
-This Repository contain the CWH Course files.
+This Repository contains the files related to Web Development Tutorials of Code With Harry.